-An intriguing mix of zero-fuss forms shaped by artisans in Gujarat and Rajasthan in recycled wood, threads, wicker, brass and marble form the mainstay of Neo Morph, the new collection launched by Mumbai-based product designer, Arpita Bhandari of Arpita B Design Studio.
+An intriguing mix of zero-fuss forms shaped by artisans in Gujarat and Rajasthan in recycled wood, threads, wicker, brass and marble form the mainstay of Neo Morph, the new collection hinged on theta healing, launched by Mumbai-based product designer, Arpita Bhandari of Arpita B Design Studio.

 The healing power of meditation meets tangible forms in chairs, benches, table lights, centre tables, corner table with a floor light.
 “The materials used underline our biggest learning that we have experienced during this global crisis.
 Mother Earth urges us not to take our environment for granted and find ways to work together without depleting our resources,” the designer explains.